NithinKalidas/Appian/Process Model.md

 ## 30. How will you deploy a scheduler PM?

 ## 31. What is quick task?
-How to query the data in PM, when quick task is enabled?
+How to query the data in PM, when quick task is enabled? where is quick task used?
+It is an on-demand Task, which does not appear in task tab and only performed when activity is chained.
+We can't (check NR)

+Eg: Confirmation screen to display the request number

 ## 32. How do you handle retry machanism in PM for integration?
+Setting Up retry after failed attempt after (mostly when statuc code is failed with 500) few minutes and also write the log for the integration when ever hits for analysis.

 ## 33.What is the difference between End Node vs terminate Node?